 Of course many times you will get another curious human:

-but in the end when you get a shot like this, you are quite the happy camper:
+In the end though, when you get a shot like this, you are quite the happy camper:

-When ever you go to check the camera and replace batteries its like Christmas, you don’t know what you will get except a bunch of happy surprises.
-Camera trapping is a great way to get an intimate view into the lives of animals you may hardly see, something I very much cherish.
+When ever you go to check the camera and replace batteries its like Christmas.
+You don’t know what you will get except a bunch of happy surprises.
+Camera trapping is a great way to get an intimate view into the lives of animals you may hardly see.
+It is something I very much cherish.